Table of contents

-See the Department of Local Government, Racing and Multicultural Affairs website for more information on delegating powers under the Local Government Act 2009 and the City of Brisbane Act 2010, and what information a register of delegations must include.
+See the Department of State Development, Infrastructure, Local Government and Planning website for more information on delegating powers under the Local Government Act 2009 and the City of Brisbane Act 2010, and what information a register of delegations must include.

 Find out more about delegating recordkeeping responsibilities.

 Local governments must keep and publish a councillor conduct register on their website in accordance with the Local Government Act 2009 and the City of Brisbane Act 2010.